stanlysamuel/SpanningBroadcastTLA/README.md

-# Spanning Broadcast Algorithm in TLA+
+# Spanning Broadcast Algorithm in TLA+ and Quint
 This repository hosts the model of the Spannning Broadcast Algorithm; Algorithm 1 in the book Distributed Computing by Attiya and Welch.

 ## Introduction